Timbertaft/GoogleAppEngineChat/README.md

-# ZeroMQ
+# GoogleAppeEnginge Chat

-Once setup, acts as a simulation of both a server and related client environments.
+Once setup, acts as a simulation of both a server and related client environments using an intermediary GoogleAppEngine web service located at https://ultra-resolver-223804.appspot.com/ .

+In order to run the client, you will need to enter the command cd C:\Users\mdpoc\IdeaProjects\Computation_Engine\RMI\src\webclient\target java -Djava.security.policy=C:\Users\mdpoc\IdeaProjects\Computation_Engine\RMI\src\webclient\security.policy -jar Computation_Engine-1.0-SNAPSHOT-jar-with-dependencies.jar

+This command insures ports have necessary permissions to operate correctly!

+If you haven't run the program yet:

+1. Navigate to the Server folder using cmd.
+2. With Maven already installed and system variables correclty configured, type the following command: mvn appengine::update (NOTE: You should only do this if you are making changes directly to the server!
+3. Navigate to the Client folder containing the pom.xml file.
+4. Enter the command mvn clean compile assembly:single to insure the files are configured to work on your system.
+5. Enter cd C:\Users\mdpoc\IdeaProjects\Computation_Engine\RMI\src\webclient\target
+java -Djava.security.policy=C:\Users\mdpoc\IdeaProjects\Computation_Engine\RMI\src\webclient\security.policy -jar Computation_Engine-1.0-SNAPSHOT-jar-with-dependencies.jar (will need to be adjusted to correct filepath given your own personal system directories.)

 Offers 4 options:
   Option 1: Computes Pi up to a number of digits inputted by the user.